danwhitlock/readme-generator/README.md

    - [Questions](#Questions)

   ## Installation
-  Run npm install
+  Run npm i to install required dependencies

   ## Usage
-  run the file with node index.js, answer the questions and a README file will be created in this same directory
+  Run the file in terminal and it will give you multiple questions to answer, to populate your README file.
+Answer the questions and a corresponding file will be generated in the project directory.

   ## License
-  MIT
+  None

   ## Contributing
-  If you wish to contribute, open an issue and I'll take a look
+  If you wish to contribute, open an issue and I'll take a look!

   ## Testing
   N/A